alchemy-swift/alchemy/README.md

 ## Create a New App

+Creating an app with the CLI will let you pick between a backend or a fullstack (`iOS` frontend, `Alchemy` backend, `Shared` library) project.

 1. `alchemy new MyNewProject`
-2. `cd MyNewProject`
+2. `cd MyNewProject` (if you selected fullstack, `MyNewProject/Backend`)
 3. `swift run`
 4. view your brand new app at http://localhost:8080

-You'll be guided through picking a new project template, either `Backend` or `Fullstack`.

-Check out the [deployment guide](Docs/9_Deploying.md) for deploying to Linux or Docker.
+When you're ready to ship, check out the [deployment guide](Docs/9_Deploying.md) for deploying to Linux or Docker.

 ## Swift Package Manager